linharesh/buggyrank/readme.md

 This heuristic prediction is also in a Google blog post: <a href="http://google-engtools.blogspot.com/2011/12/bug-prediction-at-google.html">Bug Prediction at Google</a>
 <br><br>

-This application was developed and testes with Python version 3.6
+This application was developed and tested with Python version 3.6

 Developers:<br>
 <a href="https://github.com/linharesh">Henrique Linhares</a> (UFF)<br>